 - Supervision and monitoring of classrooms, corridors, school grounds, school tours and extra- curricular activities.
 Non-teaching and ancillary staff will be encouraged to be vigilant and report issues to relevant teachers.
 Supervision will also apply to monitoring student use of communication technology within the school.

 - Development and promotion of an Anti-Bullying code for the school-to be included in student journals and displayed publicly in classrooms and in common areas of the school.

-- The school’s anti-bullying policy is discussed with pupils and all parent(s)/guardian(s) are given a copy as part of the Code of Behaviour, at the start of every new school year.
+- The school’s anti-bullying policy is discussed with pupils and all parent(s)/guardian(s) of incoming pupils are given a copy as part of the Code of Behaviour.

 - The school’s anti-bullying policy will also be available to view in Parent’s Room, secretary’s office and on school website.

 - The implementation of regular whole school awareness measures may include:

 - Friendship Week (Children will be taught strategies to help resolve conflict e.g. SALT- Stop, Ask, Listen.
 Talk

 - Agreed whole school time-tabling of lessons on anti-bullying